faberNovel/docker-android/README.md

 * Release versions `v*` on each [GitHub Release](https://github.com/faberNovel/docker-android/releases)

 ## 📝 Image description
-Image description (software and theirs versions) is provided as asset with each [GitHub Release](https://github.com/faberNovel/docker-android/releases).
+Image description (software and their versions) is provided as asset with each [GitHub Release](https://github.com/faberNovel/docker-android/releases).

 ## ✏️ Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.